Drive Your Plow Over the Bones of the Dead

 Drive Your Plow Over the Bones of the Dead (Prowadź swój pług przez kości umarłych) is a 2009 mystery novel by Olga Tokarczuk.
 Originally published in Polish by Wydawnictwo Literackie, it was later translated to English by Antonia Lloyd-Jones and published in 2018 by the British independent publisher Fitzcarraldo Editions.
 The book received a wider release in 2019 when it was published in the United States by Riverhead Books on 13 August 2019.
 A portion of the English translation was originally published in literary magazine Granta in 2017.

 The novel was shortlisted for the 2019 International Booker Prize.
-Antonia Lloyd-Jones' translation was also longlisted for the 2019 National Book Award for Translated Literature.
+Antonia Lloyd-Jones's translation was also longlisted for the 2019 National Book Award for Translated Literature.
 Tokarczuk was awarded the 2018 Nobel Prize in Literature two months after the novel's US release.
 In 2020, it was shortlisted for the International Dublin Literary Award.

 Plot

 Janina Duszejko is an ageing woman who lives in a rural Polish village, located near the Czech border in the Silesia region, in between Lewin and Kłodzko.
 A former teacher who now looks after her neighbors' summer houses, she spends most of her time studying astrology and helping her friend Dizzy translate the poetry of William Blake into Polish.
 She lives alone; she had two dogs long ago who both disappeared.
 One day, Janina's neighbour Oddball comes to tell her that he has found their neighbour Big Foot dead.
-From Janina and Oddball's visit to Bigfoot's cabin, it seems Big Foot choked on a bone while eating.
+From Janina and Oddball's visit to Big Foot's cabin, it seems Big Foot choked on a bone while eating.
 Janina also finds a shocking photograph in Big Foot's house, the contents of which are revealed in the penultimate chapter.
 Janina disliked Big Foot, a frequent hunter, because she abhors the violence and suffering humans inflict on animals.
 She begins to believe that animals could have killed Big Foot out of vengeance.
 She writes to the local police, who ignore her theory.
 The scoffing police commander, whom Janina refers to as the Commandant, is also a hunter.
 Later, Dizzy and Janina find him dead beside his car on a rough road.
 The Commandant's death emboldens Janina's beliefs about animal revenge, but her friends Dizzy and Oddball remain skeptical.
 The police question Dizzy and Janina as witnesses to the crime scene.
 One officer accuses Janina of seeming to value the life of animals more than that of humans.
 Janina retorts that she values both equally.